Prisoner of War/Missing in Action (POW/MIA)

 We are reminded of those who were missing in action every time remains are recovered in the jungles of Asia and even parts of the countryside in certain places in Europe.

 Chairs should have all four feet on the floor for the Missing Man (single setting) or Joint Service table setup.
-Chairs are going to get in the way of the five hat ceremony and this setup with leaning chairs, pictured below, can cause a tripping hazard and is just not appropriate at all.
+Chairs are going to get in the way of the ceremony and this setup with leaning chairs, pictured below, is a tripping hazard and is just not appropriate at all.

 Conversely, a single chair for the Missing Man Table (a single place setting at a small table), is quite appropriate.